Finance 2227 -- Financial Markets

 Make-ups

 There will be NO makeup exams.
 Missed exams will be made up by writing a term paper which may affect your final grade depending on the average of the exams that you do complete.
 A valid excuse will be required for any absences from an exam.
+You can only miss one midterm exam.
 The final exam is given only during the assigned final exam period.
 DO NOT ask to take the exam early.
 There is no makeup term paper for the final exam.

 Other Issues